jmabie94/MVC-Tech-Blog-Rebuild/README.md

 ## Description

 #### Attempt to refactor and repair Module 14's MVC Tech Blog challenge, starting over almost entirely.
 In order to spruce up the approach, I made all of the functions identical to what they would be for a "Tech" blog, but changed the seeds, design and demo posts to instead match a Simpsons theme (just for fun).
+Original repo that I didn't finish in time: https://github.com/jmabie94/3-23-23-MVC-Tech-Blog.

 ---